Trouble sleeping? Stomach problems? Nervous? It could be a sign of this

 An example of 200 mg of caffeine is:

 - Approximately four 12-ounce cans of Mountain Dew or

 - Approximately four 5-ounce cups of tea

 Up to 400 mg of caffeine is okay for some people.
 But once you pass that, it can be trouble.
-Most experts agree that 600 mg (four to seven cups of coffee) is a real danger zone.
+Get up to 600 mg (four to seven cups of coffee), and you’re in a real danger zone.
 That’s 5-ounce cups, not the mega-mug you probably have at home or at your desk.